Model of models -- Part 1: Introduction

 Many papers have tried to improve reasoning.
-They used many methods, e.g. Chain-of-thought (CoT) prompting, self-consistency, role prompting, voting by agreement, Tree-of-Thoughts (ToT), and other prompting techniques.
+They used many methods, e.g. Chain-of-thought (CoT) prompting, self-consistency, role prompting, voting by agreement, Tree-of-Thoughts (ToT), Graph-of-Thoughts (GoT) \citep{besta2023graph}, and other prompting techniques.
 However, these do not show ultimate solution.
 Another example, in \citep{ling2023deductive}, they perform CoT but with accompanying an evaluation for each step.
 Specifically, perform a deductive reasoning through evaluating each step.
 In deductive reasoning, a (premise, conclusion) pair is given, and the goal is to determine whether the conclusion follows from the premises.
 This method demonstrates also the need in a much stronger prior, since the proposed method searches for “fixes” to the CoT method, though the CoT method in LLMs is fundamentally wrong approach to model reasoning.

+Additionally, there was an effort towards alignment with human intentions, e.g. via Reinforcement-Learning through Human Feedback (RLHF) in LLMs as GPT.
+However, it is mostly used for constraining the ChatGPT replies, e.g. being polite, filter out harmful requests, being unbiased, avoiding hateful, violent, or rude speech and more.

-A recent paper by Google Brain \cite{schuurmans2023memory} proves how adding a memory to LLMs can produce Turing complete machine, i.e. simulate any algorithm.
+A recent paper by Google Brain \citep{schuurmans2023memory} proves how adding a memory to LLMs can produce Turing complete machine, i.e. simulate any algorithm.
+Similarly, is the inclusion of vector databases with LLMs.
 This demonstrates that memory is definitely part of the needed prior, but it is not all of it.

 In our opinion, this prior should integrate different brain’s cognitive capabilities/functions.
 Such a prior would allow the agent to learn and act more rationally, thus produce the most valuable trait, that's missing in today's (mostly black-box) AI: explainability (through external communication with it.
 Not by analyzing its internal model).
 Hence, a more promising approach we advocate for and try to apply, is the hybrid approach of Neuro-Symbolic AI.
 It is a sub-field of AI, where the strengths of the two disciplines are combined to overcome their weaknesses.